ibm-cloud-docs/cloud-pak-data/getting-started.md

 {: #next-steps}

 - To add users to your {{site.data.keyword.cpd_full_notm}} deployment, see [Managing users](https://www.ibm.com/support/producthub/icpdata/docs/content/SSQNUZ_current/cpd/admin/users.html).
-- If you want to install more services to a deployed namespace in your cluster, repeat the steps to install from IBM Cloud Catalog and set the required service value to **true** in the **Deployment values** section.
+- To install more services to a deployed namespace in your cluster, repeat the steps to install from IBM Cloud Catalog and set the required service value to **true** in the **Deployment values** section.
-- If you want to install other supported services, such as DataStage, MongoDB, Db2 Advanced Edition, Db2 Big SQL, Cognos Analytics, or Watson Studio Premium, which are not available in the IBM Cloud Catalog, see [Services and integrations](https://www.ibm.com/support/producthub/icpdata/docs/content/SSQNUZ_current/cpd/svc/svc.html).
+- To install other supported services, such as DataStage, MongoDB, Db2 Advanced Edition, Db2 Big SQL, Cognos Analytics, or Watson Studio Premium, which are not available in the IBM Cloud Catalog, see [Services and integrations](https://www.ibm.com/support/producthub/icpdata/docs/content/SSQNUZ_current/cpd/svc/svc.html).
 - To uninstall {{site.data.keyword.cpd_full_notm}} or {{site.data.keyword.cpd_full_notm}} services see [Uninstalling](https://cloud.ibm.com/docs/cloud-pak-data?topic=cloud-pak-data-uninstall).